 10 Tips for Coping After Rehab

 But providing that we have a good result after rehab – the individual has cleaned up and feels ready to get on with life – we still have post-rehab existence staring us straight in the face.
 Even when rehab was a howling success, facing life afterward can be utterly terrifying.
 There are many reasons for this, not the least of which is the fact that anyone who has kicked drugs has probably quit and relapsed several times in the past.
 They’ve been around the block more than a few times.
-Coping with life after rehab can be just as daunting as any step of rehab itself if not far more difficult.
+Coping after rehab can be just as daunting as any step of rehab itself if not far more challenging.
 Here are ten points to heed based on decades of experience:

 Friends, Family, Support Network